jmbegleiter/TCM-final-project/README.md

                 print('Would you like a random recipe?')
                 randomanswer = input()
                 if answer == 'yes':
-                    print('Here is a link to your recipe:')
+                    print('Here is a link to your recipe: ')
                     #yourrecipeRandom = recipeDataRandom['recipes'][0]['sourceUrl']
                     #pprint.pprint(recipeDataRandom['recipes'][0]['sourceUrl'])
                     pprint.pprint(yourrecipeRandom)

-                    print('This is a summary of the recipe:') pprint.pprint(recipeDataRandom['recipes'][0]['summary'])
+                    print('This is a summary of the recipe: ') pprint.pprint(recipeDataRandom['recipes'][0]['summary'])

-                    print('These are the instructions for the recipe:') pprint.pprint(recipeDataRandom['recipes'][0]['instructions'])
+                    print('These are the instructions for the recipe: ') pprint.pprint(recipeDataRandom['recipes'][0]['instructions'])

                 else: